openregulatory/templates/templates/techdoc/62304/instructions-on-data-acquisitions.md

 # Instructions on Data Acquisitions

-In this document we define what kind of data we obtain from partners (“acquisition”) and what we then use for annotation (“annotation data”).

-Acquisition requirements are less specific because we might use such data for future developments which are not specified yet.
+The Instructions on Data Acquisitions define what kind of data is collected and annotated (prepared) for machine learning model development.
+The requirements for general data acquisition can be defined less specific than the subset of data used for annotations as any additional data can be used for future developments that are not specified yet.

 **Relevant other documentation:**